 Friends of the Waterbury Public Library

-The next Friends of the Library meeting is schedule for Wednesday, July 10 at 5:30 PM upstairs in the Library.
+The Friends of the Library usually meet on the first Monday of every month (usually) at 5:30 PM in the Library.

 The Friends of the Waterbury Public Library is a 501(c) (3) tax exempt organization which was organized in 1966 to promote and enhance the library, to be a liaison between the library and the community, to strengthen library services through financial contributions, to provide volunteers for special projects and activities, and to raise funds for the construction of new or improved library facilities.

 From the beginning, the Friends have worked to improve library facilities and services.
 Members raised money to install the first telephone at what was then known as the Waterbury Village Public Library in 1968.
 They continued to pay the monthly bill for the next fifteen years.